-If it does work that way for you, you need to understand why it’s working that way for you if you’re going to trust it in a significant way.
+If it does work that way for you, you need to understand why if you’re going to trust it significantly.

 If it’s not you, if it’s not purposeful, it’s liable to let you down when you least expect it.

-Keep in mind, too, that it’s a sense like the other five.
+Keep in mind, too, it’s a sense like the other five.
 That means it’s shaped by factors like personality and experience.
-Someone who’s neurotic and feeling apprehensive in a situation doesn’t have any special insight to potential danger.
+Someone who’s neurotic and feeling apprehensive in a situation doesn’t have any special insight into potential danger.